OpenNebula/website/content/solutions/hosted_cloud_providers/validate_hosted_cloud_deployments/common_101_gui_guide.md

 ---
-title: "Basic OpenNebula UI Guide: VM Instantiation"
-description:
+title: "Validate Hosted Cloud Deployments"
+date: "2025-07-16"
+description: "This short guide explains how to access a Hosted OpenNebula Cloud Deployment via the web UI and instantiate and access a Virtual Machine."
 categories:
 pageintoc: ""
 tags:
 weight: 4
 ---

-This short guide explains how to access your OpenNebula cloud via the web UI and instantiate a Virtual Machine that was automatically imported when the OpenNebula cloud was created.
+<a id="validate-hosted-cloud"></a>

 {{< alert title="Tip" color="success" >}}
 This guide provides the basic steps.
 If you wish to see a more detailed guide, please refer to [Deploying a Virtual Machine Locally]({{% relref "deploy_opennebula_onprem_with_minione#deploying-a-virtual-machine-locally" %}}).